California Department of Toxic Substances Control: Office of Criminal Investigations

+Within DTSC's Hazardous Waste Management Program is the Office of Criminal Investigations (OCI).
+OCI is staffed with criminal investigators (sworn California State Peace Officers), environmental scientists and computer forensics specialists.
 DTSC Investigators are duly sworn peace officers of the State of California.
 They are authorized to conduct investigations, make arrests, and carry firearms (among other duties).

-Investigators must also satisfactorily complete a Regular Basic Police Academy course and ongoing POST mandated perishable skills training.

-Green Chemistry Initiative

-DTSC is responsible for implementing California's Green Chemistry Initiative.
-The Initiative consists of a number of laws seeking to create in California a regulatory market driven environment under which all products will be carefully evaluated so that they are in harmony with public health and the environment.
-For that purpose, DTSC has created a Green Chemistry Wiki seeking to write regulations pursuant to the Green Chemistry Initiative in real time cooperation with California stakeholders, chemical industry representatives, the people of the State of California and the World.

-Exide lead contamination
+As of 2015, Hansen Pang is the director of OCI.

+Criticism

 In 2015, Exide lead contamination raised concerns about longstanding problems at the state Department of Toxic Substances Control.
 The governor and state legislators sought new laws, oversight hearings, and other reform efforts after a battery recycling facility east of Los Angeles was allowed to operate without a full permit for more than three decades and the company was not required to set aside adequate funds to clean up pollution coming from the plant.